Can I see Mrs Overton if I am insured with BUPA?

-Mrs Overton has set her fees at a level that allows her to continue to provide first class care.
+Mrs Overton has set her fees at the level that allows her to continue to provide first-class care.
 Her fees cover your appointment, room rental, rental of the ultrasound machine and the back-up of professional medical secretaries Maxine Taylor and Sharon Barnett.

 Mrs Overton is not fee-assured which means that you may be asked to pay the difference between the level paid by the insurer and the fee charged.
 This difference is termed the shortfall or excess fee.